mckinsey/vizro/vizro-ai/docs/pages/get-started/quickstart.md

 Now, you have created your first charts with Vizro-AI you are ready to explore further.

-A good place to start would be the [Explore Vizro-AI](./explore-vizro-ai.md) tutorial or you may want to review the different [run options](../user-guides/run-vizro-ai.md) including application integration.
+A good place to start would be to review the different how-to guides, such as [how to run Vizro-AI](../user-guides/run-vizro-ai.md), [how to create visualizations using different languages](../user-guides/use-different-languages.md), and [how to create advanced charts](../user-guides/create-advanced-charts.md).